What is the Student Direct Stream (SDS)?

 - Have a criminal record/police certificate

-- Language test results which prove the applicant has sufficient language skills:
+- Language test results that prove the applicant has sufficient language skills:

 - For IELTS the applicant must have an average score of 6.0 or higher in each module (reading, writing, speaking & listening.)